I admit it.

 But for me, church is somewhere I actually want to be.

 Yesterday, my wife and I began the process of finding a new church home here in Connecticut.
 The service at the church we chose to visit wasn’t by any means the greatest service I’ve ever attended.
 But, after having been away from church for a few weeks due to various trips and moving across country, there was a sense of being home again.
+Sure, the moving process was made easier with services like us car shipping, but finding a new church really helped us to feel that sense of belonging we’d been searching for since the move.

 Granted, I had never met any of the people at the church before, but there is that wonderful quality about the Body of Christ, particularly when you are in a church within your own tradition, that gives you a sense of being at home with family when you’re at church even when that church is 1,200 miles away from your “actual” home and family.
 Sure, not all churches are like that, but when you find one that is, at least for me, it’s not something you want to let go of.